 When potential cases are identified through the casefinding process, it is important to determine whether they represent new reportable primaries, or whether they are actually pointing to cases previously accessioned into the cancer registry database.
 The Multiple Primaries and Histology Coding Manual contains all rules for determining multiple primaries for solid tumors for all cases (except hematopoietic primaries) diagnosed January 1, 2007, through December 31, 2007.
 For cases 2018 and forward use the Solid Tumor Coding Rules.
-For cases diagnosed prior to 2007, multiple primaries are determining multiple primaries of hematopoietic origin diagnosed on or after January 1, 2010, refer to the Hematopoietic and Lymphoid Neoplasm Case Reportability and Coding Manual and the Hematopoietic Database which can be found at https://seer.cancer.gov/tools/heme/
+For cases diagnosed prior to 2007, multiple primaries are determined according to instructions which are included in Appendix A of this manual.
+For determining multiple primaries of hematopoietic origin diagnosed on or after January 1, 2010, refer to the Hematopoietic and Lymphoid Neoplasm Case Reportability and Coding Manual and the Hematopoietic Database which can be found at https://seer.cancer.gov/tools/heme/